 Russwater RPG Ruleset

-This ruleset is a way to play a narrative, less constrained, Gonzo homebrew version of popular roleplaying games compatible with d20 TTRPGs including Dungeons & Dragons 5e, 3.5e and Pathfinder 1e / 2e.
+This is a simple ruleset to play a simpler, more narrative version of popular roleplaying games compatible with d20 TTRPG systems including Dungeons & Dragons 5e, 3.5e, Pathfinder 1e / 2e or the Young Adventurer Guide Collection of books.

 The PDF of this ruleset is available at